owm111/hackneyed-x11-cursors/README.md

 * `pack`: build both multi-sized themes (left- and right-handed) into a single package;
 * `dist`: build the multi-sized, right-handed theme;
-* `ldist`: build the multi-sized, left-handed theme;
+* `dist.left`: build the multi-sized, left-handed theme;
 * `dist.x`, where x can be 32, 48 or 64: build a single-sized, right-handed theme of the specified size;
-* `ldist.x`, where x can be 32, 48 or 64: build a single-sized, left-handed theme of the specified size;
+* `dist.x.left`, where x can be 32, 48 or 64: build a single-sized, left-handed theme of the specified size;
 * `windows-cursors` for Windows.

 `make all-dist` targets all of the above, including all single-sized themes in all available sizes.